 The annual January Term Graduate Winter Writing Retreat offers students a time and place to work on their dissertations, publications, theses and fellowship applications.
 Multiple community members, including faculty and the Writing Center provide on-site support and resources.
 Participants are given free lunch and refreshments as well.
 Registration typically opens in November each year.

 The Three Minute Thesis Competition cultivates students’ academic, presentation, and research communication skills.
 Presenting in a 3MT competition increases their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.
 Competitors are allowed one PowerPoint slide, but no other resources or props.

 The Graduate School faciliates a workshop series designed to help prepare you for the 3MT competition.
 From brainstorming your presentation content to honing your public speaking skills, these workshops guide you through all the necessary steps for a successful 3MT.
-More information on the workshop series and registering for the 2023 competition is available on the 3MT website linked above.
+More information on the workshop series and registering for the 2024 competition will be shared at the start of the Spring semester.

 The Research Communications Academy is a free, annual program that trains faculty members, graduate students, and research-related staff to effectively communicate the power and impact of UNH research and scholarship to broad audiences.
 Components include workshops on orally communicating scholarly work, grant and proposal writing, media training and more.